Fresh, vibrant and bursting with flavor, this orange bundt cake is one delicious treat. Made from scratch and finished with an orange glaze.

 - In a small bowl, combine the flour, baking powder, salt, and baking soda.
 Set aside.1½ cups all-purpose flour, 2½ teaspoons baking powder, 1¼ teaspoons kosher salt, ¼ teaspoon baking soda

 - In the bowl of a stand mixer fitted with the paddle attachment, beat the butter and sugar together for 1 minute.
 Add in the eggs and beat for another minute.
-Add in the sour cream, milk, orange extract, and orange zest and beat to combine.
-Add in the orange zest and stir.1 cup unsalted butter, ¾ cup granulated sugar, 3 large eggs, 1 cup sour cream, ⅓ cup milk, 2 teaspoons orange extract, 4 tablespoons orange zest
+Add in the sour cream, water, orange extract, and orange zest and beat to combine.
+Add in the orange zest and stir.1 cup unsalted butter, ¾ cup granulated sugar, 3 large eggs, 1 cup sour cream, ⅓ cup water, 2 teaspoons orange extract, 4 tablespoons orange zest

 - Add in the flour mixture and stir until the flour is integrated.